tiararosebiezetta/HerokuDynoSwitcher/gh-actions-tutorial.md

 1. Fork this repo (use desktop mode if you use mobile phone)
 2. Go to your repo's settings and open "Secrets"
-3. Add the variables as I have stated here into secret variables
+3. Add the variables as I have stated <a href="https://github.com/tiararosebiezetta/HerokuDynoSwitcher/tree/actions-tutorial#-variables">here</a> into secret variables
 4. Done, the script has been configured properly.

 The script has been scheduled to run at 00.00 UTC in 1st and 15th of a month.